-For proprietary trading business, Sheng Yuan Financial Services Group Limited ("SYFS") mainly invests in the listed shares and private funds in Hong Kong market.
-During the years ended 31 December 2019, the segment loss from proprietary trading business was approximately HK\$7.1 million (2018: HK\$31.2 million).
-As the Group has no additional investment in proprietary trading business, such loss was mainly due to decrease in the market value of shares and private funds held by SYFS owing to under-performance of the stock market.
+For proprietary trading business, the SYFS Group mainly invests in the listed shares and private funds in Hong Kong market.
+During the years ended 31 December 2020 and 2019, as the Group has no additional investment in proprietary trading business, the segment loss from proprietary trading business was approximately HK\$0.5 million (2019: HK\$7.1 million).
+Such loss was mainly due to allocation of various operating expenses.